 Construction Observation Process

-Below is a condensed summary of the Construction Observation process for a health facility:
+Below is shown an abbreviated summary of the Construction Observation process for a health facility.

 - Ensure that requirements of the building code are being met.